mine9607/learn-PyTorch/6_Model-Evaluation-Tuning/README.md

 Tradeoff - improving recall leads to higher false positives (patient told they have cancer when they don't), improving precision leads to higher false negatives (patient told they don't have cancer when they do)

-Optimize recall = higher false positives
-Optimize precision = higher false negatives
+Optimize recall = higher false positives (minimize false negatives) Optimize precision = higher false negatives (minimize false positives)

 ### F1 Score